Advance Directives and Powers of Attorney

 Guardianships.
 To qualify for a guardian, a person must be impaired in such a way that he is partially or totally unable to manage financial resources or meet essential physical health or safety requirements.
 Stringent standards apply.
 A petition must be filed when a guardian is necessary.

-ACMS’ website is a good resource for healthcare-related information.
-A living wills/healthcare power of attorney form can be downloaded for free from the site.
-Click on the “patient resources” tab from the home page.
+ACBA’s website is a good resource for healthcare-related information.
+A living wills/healthcare power of attorney form can be downloaded for free from visiting acba.org/public/livingwill.

 Christian Legal Aid of Pittsburgh

-Christian Legal Aid of Pittsburgh offers free legal advice, guidance and prayer regarding civil and family matters to those in our community whose incomes are at or below 250% of the federal poverty guidelines.
-Free legal aid clinics are held from 6 to 8 p.m. in Oakland at the Church of the Ascension on the first and third Thursdays of each month and from 6 to 8 p.m. every Monday on the North Side at Allegheny Center Alliance Church.
-Visit the website for times and more information.
+Christian Legal Aid of Pittsburgh offers free legal advice, guidance and prayer regarding civil and family matters to those in our community whose incomes are at or below 250 percent of the federal poverty guidelines.
+Visit the website for times and locations of free legal aid clinics.

 429 Fourth Ave., Ste.
 701